Human Sciences: Making Theory Practical

 it left to each undergraduate (and human being!) to puzzle out matters for him- or

 herself?
-If you want a thoughtful response, come join us in Human Sciences in the
+If you want a thoughtful response, come join us in Human and Social Sciences

 What are the institutions, structures, and practices that encourage change?
 What resources